 It marks the third time Max has taken on such an assignment and the first time for Jonathan.

 "We’re certainly proud of both of them; they represent us well," said Butch Garrity, deputy chief of Lanesborough Fire Department.
 "There’s no room for fooling around out there.
-If Max wasn’t top notch, they wouldn’t keep asking him to come back."

 In order to volunteer, the two needed "Red Card" certifications, acquired by completing the National Wildfire Coordinating Group Basic Firefighter course.